 Numerous political scientists among modern American conservatives and libertarians have lamented the redefinition of the term “liberalism” away from its classical meaning, delimiting it to meaning a political philosophy emphasizing individual freedom and limited government.
 Many of these scholars who lament this change have correctly traced how neo-liberals have redefined liberalism by redefining liberty itself.
 Relatively few, however, have explained why many twentieth-century Christians, particularly Roman Catholics, have abandoned the classical-liberal view of freedom in favor of neo-liberal, Rawlsian notions of distributive justice or even more radical liberation theology.
 This article will explore the reasons for modern Christian hostility toward classical liberalism and will attempt to reconcile Christian and classical-liberal definitions of freedom.

-In 1960, as an effort to resurrect the classical definition of liberalism, Austrian-British economist Friedrich von Hayek (1899—1992) reasserted the classical-liberal definition of freedom in his Constitution of Liberty: “[Freedom] meant always the possibility of a person's acting according to his own decisions and plans, in contrast to the position of one who was irrevocably subject to the will of another, who by arbitrary decision could coerce him to act or not to act in specific ways.
-The time-honoured phrase by which this freedom has often been described is therefore 'independence of the arbitrary will of another'.”
+In 1960, as an effort to resurrect the classical definition of liberalism, Austrian-British economist Friedrich von Hayek (1899-1992) reasserted the classical-liberal definition of freedom in his Constitution of Liberty: “[Freedom] meant always the possibility of a person's acting according to his own decisions and plans, in contrast to the position of one who was irrevocably subject to the will of another, who by arbitrary decision could coerce him to act or not to act in specific ways.
+The time-honored phrase by which this freedom has often been described is therefore 'independence of the arbitrary will of another.'”

 Hayek's definition of liberty was consistent not only with the classical-liberal writings of deists and atheists such as Thomas Jefferson and John Stuart Mill but also those of devout Christians like Hugo Grotius and Alexis de Tocqueville.
 Nevertheless, many modern Christians, particularly Roman Catholics, are troubled mainly by four aspects of this definition of freedom.

-First, Hayek's definition is “negative” in that freedom can only be decreased but never increased since the condition of liberty relates only to the absence of fraud or force by individuals against one another, not the presence of charity among individuals toward one another, and disregards the ability, the “power,” of individuals to make the best of their liberty.
+First, Hayek's definition is “negative” in that freedom can only be decreased but never increased – since the condition of liberty relates only to the absence of fraud or force by individuals against one another, not the presence of charity among individuals toward one another – and disregards the ability, the “power,” of individuals to make the best of their liberty.
 As Hayek explained, “In this sense 'freedom' refers solely to a relation of men to other men, and the only infringement on it is coercion by men.”

 For many Christians the seeming selfishness and absence of social responsibility in Hayek's definition of liberty too closely resembles the radical individualist and materialist philosophy of Ayn Rand (1905-1982), whose novels The Fountainhead and Atlas Shrugged promulgated an atheistic and egoistic form capitalism rooted in a negative conception of liberty akin to Hayek's.
 Rand's conception of liberty was summarized by “Prometheus,” the protagonist of her novella Anthem, who proclaims, “There is nothing to take a man's freedom away from him, save other men.
 To be free, a man must be free of his brothers.
 That is freedom.
 This and nothing else …. each man will be free to exist for his own sake.”

-While Rand's “objectivist” movement was capturing the hearts and minds of so many anti-socialist conservatives and libertarians in America during the 1950s and 60s, many Christian intellectuals were drawn to the inspirational writings of Thomas Merton (1915—1968), a Trappist monk, priest and civil rights activist who is often described as a “Catholic Thoreau.”
+While Rand's “objectivist” movement was capturing the hearts and minds of so many anti-socialist conservatives and libertarians in America during the 1950s and 60s, many Christian intellectuals were drawn to the inspirational writings of Thomas Merton (1915-1968), a Trappist monk, priest and civil rights activist who is often described as a “Catholic Thoreau.”
 In No Man Is an Island, Merton relates, “There is something in the very nature of my freedom that inclines me to love, to do good, to dedicate myself to others.
-I have an instinct that tells me that I am less free when I am living for myself alone ….
+I have an instinct that tells me that I am less free when I am living for myself alone. ...
 My freedom is not fully free when left to itself.
 It becomes so when it is brought into the right relation with the freedom of another.”

-Although Merton was at least as fervent in his opposition to totalitarianism as Rand or Hayek, his notion of liberty seems incompatible with an atomistic—a strictly negative—form of freedom and appears to concur with T. H. Green's contention that “the mere removal of compulsion, the mere enabling a man to do as he likes, is in itself no contribution to true freedom ….”
+Although Merton was at least as fervent in his opposition to totalitarianism as Rand or Hayek, his notion of liberty seems incompatible with an atomistic – a strictly negative – form of freedom and appears to concur with T. H. Green's contention that “the mere removal of compulsion, the mere enabling a man to do as he likes, is in itself no contribution to true freedom….”
 More profoundly, Merton appears to be endorsing Green's definition of freedom as “a positive power or capacity of doing or enjoying something worth doing or enjoying, and that, too, is something that we do or enjoy in common with others.”

 The second aspect of Hayek's classical-liberal definition of freedom that is troublesome to many Christians is its disregard for the object or purpose of individual liberty.
 That is, is a person's liberty being used for good or evil?
-Typically, for libertarians this question is irrelevant unless an individual uses his/her liberty in a way that violates the natural rights—the life, liberty, or property—of another.
+Typically, for libertarians this question is irrelevant unless an individual uses his/her liberty in a way that violates the natural rights – the life, liberty, or property – of another.
 Libertarians often regard so-called “victimless crimes,” such as substance abuse or prostitution, as neither good nor evil; or dismissively argue that freedom, as understood by classical liberals, includes the right to commit evil against oneself.
 Hayek himself argued that “the range of physical possibilities from which a person can choose at a given moment has no direct relevance to freedom.”

 The writings of Saint Thomas Aquinas (1225-1274) would appear to be in harmony with Hayek and classical-liberal limitations on the state's ability to enforce moral laws.
 For example, Aquinas argued in Summa Theologica (I-II, q.
 96) that “human law does not prohibit every vice from which virtuous men abstain, but only the graver vices from which the majority of men can abstain; and especially those vices damaging to others and which unless prohibited would make it impossible for human society to endure, such as murder, theft, etc., which are prohibited by human law.”